-From Chişinău, we took a Marshrutka to Tiraspol, capital of self-proclaimed country of Transnistria.
+From Chişinău, the capital city of Moldova, we took a Marshrutka to Tiraspol, capital of self-proclaimed country of Transnistria.

 Transnistria, officially the Pridnestrovian Moldavian Republic (PMR), is a self-proclaimed republic of the former Soviet Union, recognized by NO other UN member country in the world.
 It is a breakaway state in the narrow strip of land between the river Dniester and the border of Ukraine, that is internationally recognized as part of Moldova.

 After the dissolution of the USSR, tensions between Moldova and the breakaway Transnistrian territory escalated into a military conflict that started in March 1992 and was concluded by a ceasefire in July of the same year.

 Although the ceasefire has held, the territory’s political status remains unresolved: Transnistria is an unrecognized but de facto independent semi-presidential republic with its own government, parliament, military, police, postal system, currency and vehicle registration.
 Its authorities have adopted a constitution, flag, national anthem and coat of arms.
 It is the only country still using the hammer and sickle on its flag, despite not being a socialist state.
 It is a territory filled with Soviet nostalgia and Communist symbols.

 Photos below are from my day trip to Tiraspol, the capital city of Transnistria.

 In May 2017, 23 days before I was going to complete 50 years, grabbed an opportunity and took an early retirement..
 Picked up a backpack and traveling ever since..
 Love to travel around the world, experience different culture, local cuisine & drinks .. and take pictures.. so far been to 108 countries and still counting...